gerhartm/instaoptimize/README.md

 - Two-mode swipe UI with keyboard shortcuts (← → arrows, Cmd+Z undo)
 - AI categorization engine (Instagram categories + bio keywords + heuristics)
 - Category filter tabs for batch processing
-- Love mode scoring and three-tier outreach plan
 - Session persistence via localStorage
 - CSV export at any point during or after swiping

+### 🔨 Could Be Built
 - Profile photo display from Avatar URL
 - "View" button opens Instagram profile in new tab

-### 🔨 Could Be Built
 - **Mobile swipe gestures** — touch/drag swiping for phone use
 - **Photo grid preview** — embed recent posts via Toolzu or similar
-- **Mutual follow detection** — if the CSV includes this data, factor it into scoring (+30 points) and tier assignment
+- **Mutual follow detection** — if the CSV includes this data, factor it into scoring (+30 points) and tier assignment for the love side of the producr
 - **OpenClaw integration** — direct "Execute Unfollows" button that triggers the automation
-- **DM template generator** — suggest openers based on shared interests (bio keyword overlap)
-- **Profile strength tracker** — before/after ratio metrics
 - **Batch actions** — "unfollow all Dead Accounts" without swiping each one
 - **Import from multiple sources** — combine data from different export tools
-- **Collaborative mode** — share prospect lists with friends for second opinions
 - **Re-export enriched CSV** — add the AI category and score to the original CSV for use in other tools

 ## Tech Stack